Arrive at any time. There are no planned activities until an evening welcome meeting.

 Tour the Great Pyramids of Giza and the Sphinx before a guided tour of the Egyptian Museum.
 Catch an overnight train to Aswan.
 Head straight to the pyramids and soak in the history of these majestic structures.
 Later, visit the Egyptian Museum to see more ancient artifacts.

 In the evening, board an overnight train to Aswan.
 The overnight train is a modern air-conditioned sleeper, with twin-berth beds.
 There is no shower in the cabin, but each cabin does have a sink.
 The shared toilet is at the end of each carriage.
 A basic airline-style tray meal for dinner and breakfast is included.
 Attendants can serve drinks in your compartment at extra cost or there is a bar car for socializing.

 Explore Aswan before visiting a Nubian village and enjoy a home-cooked dinner with a local family.
 Our train is due to arrive in Aswan early in the morning, but, trains can often be delayed.
 Enjoy some free time in the morning to browse the souk or walk along the Nile.

-Later, board a felucca (local boat) to reach Elephantine Island and visit a Nubian village.
+Later, board a boat to reach one of the many Nile islands and visit a Nubian village.
 Walk around the small community, then enjoy a traditional dinner at a local home.

 Spend the day exploring Aswan.
 Opt to visit the magnificent temples of Abu Simbel.
 One of the most fascinating sights in the area is the Temple of Abu Simbel.
 Later, opt for a half-day tour of the Unfinished Obelisk, High Dam, and Philae Temple.
 Visit the modern Nubian Museum to learn more about Aswan's local people.